GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 What exactly is faith?
 Faith is belief, but not in the sense of believing in fairy tales; nor is it casual mental assent.
 Faith is simply belief based on God’s revelation.
 Now, understand, God reveals truth—reality (including the Reality of Himself)—through various sources in addition to the written Word of God, although God’s Word is where we learn specific spiritual truths and develop genuine doctrine.
 For instance, the Creator reveals himself through everything that he has created (Romans 1:19-20).
 So faith is belief based on 1. what is intrinsically obvious, 2. accurate knowledge, whether scientific, spiritual or otherwise, 3. genuine revelation by the Holy Spirit, or 4. some combination of these three.

 Let’s consider examples of the first three.
 Regarding #1, someone may say they believe in the concept of God as Creator because it’s obvious that the Earth, Universe and all living creatures were intelligently designed.
 Or someone may believe homosexuality is intrinsically wrong because the design and function of the sexual organs is obvious (tab ‘A’ fits into slot ‘B’).
 In both cases the person believes based on what is clearly palpable.
 Concerning #2, people may believe they have a brain even though they’ve never seen it because medical science has proven that it exists through dissecting human remains, not to mention brain surgery, etc. So the person believes based on sound data.
 Regarding #3, some may turn to God because the Holy Spirit revealed reality to them and they believed it.
 Their belief is based on revelation supplied by the Holy Spirit.
-Of course any revelation given by the Spirit of truth will correspond to the rightly divided written Word of truth, which explains Paul’s guideline in the churches: “Do not go beyond what is written” (1 Corinthians 4:6).
+Of course any revelation given by the Spirit of truth will correspond to the rightly divided written Word of truth, which explains Paul’s ministerial guideline: “Do not go beyond what is written” (1 Corinthians 4:6).

 We observe further insights about faith in that the Scriptures describe it as the substance of things hoped for and being certain of what we do not see (Hebrews 11:1).
 The Amplified Bible augments the original Greek text like so: